xXAI-botXx/xXAI-botXx/README.md

 ___
 ### Overview

-I now, sometimes it can be difficult to get an overview of an account and thers projects from the outside.
+I know, sometimes it can be difficult to get an overview of an account and thers projects from the outside.
 To simplify that, i listed my repositories by category and with some words to classify it easier:<br>

 **Data Science Projects**